Six Ways to Resolve Your Divorce Issues

-Whether it is custody, access, child support, spousal support, division of property or equalization, you need to find a way to resolve your issues with your spouse before heading to seek the services of divorce lawyers.
+Whether it’s custody, access, child support, spousal support, division of property or equalization, you need to find a way to resolve your issues with your spouse before heading to seek the services of divorce lawyers.
 The following are the six ways to resolve your outstanding issues.

 1. Kitchen Table

 How it works: You and your spouse discuss the issues sitting around the kitchen table after the kids are asleep.
-You work out a resolution of the major issues without the help of anyone.
-You bring to your lawyer the terms of agreement.
-Your lawyer will give you advice about it.
-If it is seems reasonable, your lawyer will create a legally binding separation agreement which will incorporate the terms agreed upon as well as some additional details.
+You resolve major issues without the help of anyone.
+You bring your lawyer the terms of agreement.
+Your lawyer will advise you about it.
+If it seems reasonable, your lawyer will create a legally binding separation agreement which will incorporate the agreed-upon terms as well as some additional details.
 You will return to the office to review the separation agreement when it is ready.
-If you agree it’s okay, we send a copy of it to your spouse.
+Upon your approval,, we send a copy to your spouse.
 It is best if your spouse obtains independent legal advice (ILA) so s/he cannot later say s/he did not understand it.
 If your spouse refuses to get ILA, we will include a waiver of ILA, which is signed by your spouse and their witness, in which your spouse acknowledges they were told to speak to a lawyer but voluntarily are signing the agreement without ILA.

 Pro: It is inexpensive because you are not using any professionals to resolve your issues.